Sarah D. Bunting: Television Without Pity

 Bunting and Tara Ariano met online on a Beverly Hills, 90210 fansite before in 1998 founding Dawson's Wrap, a website devoted to the TV soap Dawson's Creek.
 The site, dedicated to critical commentary on the show, expanded its coverage to more shows, was renamed Mighty Big TV and eventually relaunched as Television Without Pity (TWoP).
 The site became both popular with fans and influential among television executive producers and screenwriters, as evidenced in cases as when Rescue Me showrunner Peter Tolan used it to publish an open letter to fans defending the depiction of rape in a controversial episode.

 In a 2004 interview Bunting expressed skepticism about the effect that TWoP had on the creation of TV shows.
 She acknowledged nonetheless that certain shows had made evident nods toward the site's effects, including the positioning of a TWoP branded messenger bag in a background shot, and a West Wing character's jibe at the moderator of a fictional internet message board "who I'm sure wears a muu-muu and chain smokes Parliaments."
 Bunting described the attentions of West Wing producer Aaron Sorkin, however ambivalent, as a net positive for the site: "If we're on his radar it's a good thing.
 And it drove up our page views."

 With Ariano, Bunting published a TWoP spinoff book in 2006, called Television Without Pity: 752 Things We Love To Hate (and Hate To Love) About TV.
 The site was acquired by Bravo in 2007; Bunting and the other cofounders initially remained on the editorial staff before leaving in 2008.

 Tomato Nation

 Bunting founded her website, TomatoNation.com, in 1997, and still blogs there.
+She has written that the website is named after a tattoo of a tomato she got on her right bicep because "[o]ne month every summer, New Jersey (where I grew up) has the biggest, best, sweetest, tartest, juiciest tomatoes in the world."
 The site drew attention for its advice column, The Vine, which journalists described as an edgier alternative to Dear Abby and Ann Landers for younger people.
 As a relatively early and prominent blog, it was also among the subjects of Viviane Serfaty's 2004 book The mirror and the veil: an overview of American online diaries and blogs, in which Serfaty analysed Tomato Nation's use of humor in constructing an identity as a blogger.

 Bunting's account of her experiences during the 9/11 terror attacks on New York in 2001 (she was working a few blocks from the World Trade Center when the attacks began), first published at Tomato Nation, was syndicated on diarist.net and received print news attention.